wavemaker/docs/learn/on-premise/observability/metrics-collection/grafana.md

 ---
 ---

 *Grafana* is a Dashboard creation and visualization tool.
-All the metrics from Prometheus will be accessed by Grafana and complex dashboards can be created from those metrics.
+All the metrics from Prometheus can be accessed by Grafana and complex dashboards can be created from those metrics.

-This is very useful because we do not need to type in prometheus queries each and every time.
+This is very useful because we do not need to type in Prometheus queries every time.
 A *Dashboard* is created once and is accessed multiple times.

 ### How to access Grafana